alauda/terraform-acp-modules/modules/delivery/README.md

-# The `Delivery` module for Alauda Container Platform Project
+# The Delivery module of ACP

 What capabilities does the current Module provide: